tobiasstrebitzer/impact-illuminated/README.md

 impact.js plugins that integrate box2d and illuminated.js to create some awesome lighting and shadow effects.

+### Installation ###

+1. copy your impact.js library to lib/impact/
+2. for building, just place your impacts.js tools directory in the root folder, and run
+        $ rake build

 ### Documentation ###
 More documentation and installation/integration instructions will follow soon.
 Until now, just check out the demo.